laiduy98/cose-19/report/report.md

 The second part of this project is data preprocessing.
 It's important to mention, that at this step, we are using not only the metadata dataset, but also we are working with full collection of articles.

-- Filter necessary information from metadata and body_text in JSON files.
+- Filtering necessary information from metadata and body texts.
 - Dropping non-english papers
 - Cleaning the data
    - Removing special characters